zoobzio/shotel/CONTRIBUTING.md

 - Check existing issues first
 - Be patient and respectful

-Thank you for contributing to shotel!
+Thank you for contributing to aperture!